by Doranna Durgin

 by Mindy Klasky

-A hot, contemporary short novel by best-selling author Mindy Klasky.
+A hot, contemporary baseball romance by USA Today bestselling author Mindy Klasky.

 Reigning beauty queen Samantha Winger is launching her pet project, a music program for kids.
 All she has to do is follow the pageant’s rules—no smoking, drinking, or “cavorting” in public.